1.1 In these Conditions, the following definitions apply:

 (a).
 Absolute shall be entitled, without liability, to suspend any further supply of Goods and/or Services until such sums are paid in full; and/or

 (b).
-Absolute may charge (on demand) and the Customer shall pay interest on the overdue amount at the rate of 4% per annum above the Bank of England's base rate from time to time.
+Absolute may charge (on demand) and the Customer shall pay interest on the overdue amount at the at the Statutory Government Rate per annum above the Bank of England's base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Customer shall pay the interest together with the overdue amount.

 9. Intellectual property rights

-9.1 Other than as expressly agreed in an Order or Project Brief, no rights or licences in respect of either party’s Intellectual Property Rights are granted to the other party or are to be implied from these Conditions.
+9.1 Other than as expressly agreed in a Quotation and/or Order Confirmation, no rights or licences in respect of either party’s Intellectual Property Rights are granted to the other party or are to be implied from these Conditions.